How does monetary policy affect income inequality in Japan? Evidence from grouped data: The effects of monetary policy on inequality

 To assess the effects of monetary policy shocks on income inequality we have estimated the vector autoregression in equ. \ref{eq:model2} that jointly models the dynamics of income inequality (i.e., the Gini coefficient) and the macroeconomic variables.

 There are three prominent channels through which monetary policy might affect income inequality.
-First, the \textit{inflation tax channel} postulates that a decrease in inflation, after a monetary policy tightening disproportionately affect purchasing power of households since those at the lower end of the income distribution typically hold more cash \citep{Erosa2002}.
+First, the \textit{inflation tax channel} postulates that a decrease in inflation, after a monetary policy tightening disproportionately affects purchasing power of households at the lower end of the income distribution since these typically hold more cash \citep{Erosa2002}.
+This would imply less inequality.
 Second, the earnings heterogeneity or \textit{job destruction channel} states that income / occupation of poorer households is more strongly shaped by changes in the unemployment rate than that of richer households for which hourly wages are a more prominent factor as a determinant of income \citep{Amaral2017}.
-Put differently, if the central bank raises rates and the unemployment rate increases, poor households are disproportionately more strongly affected and income inequality increases \citep{Inui2017}.
-Last, the \textit{income composition channel} works if households in different segments of the income distribution rely on different sources of income \citep[e.g., labor, business and capital, see][for more details.]{Amaral2017}.
-Depending on the distribution of income sources, the effect of an interest rate increase might be either income inequality reducing or enhancing and thus remains to be empirically assessed.
+This implies that if unemployment rises due to the monetary policy tightening, poorer households are disproportionately more strongly affected and income inequality increases \citep{Inui2017}.
+Last, the \textit{income composition channel} applies if households in different segments of the income distribution rely on different sources of income \citep[e.g., labor, business and capital, see][for more details.]{Amaral2017}.
+Depending on the distribution of income sources, the effect of an interest rate increase might be either inequality reducing or enhancing and thus remains to be empirically assessed.
+Our data allows us to examine these channels also with respect to different occupations.
+More specifically, we can examine whether the income distribution of unemployed and retirees (contained in all households data) responds differently from the employed population (workers households).
+That the occupational status of the household can trigger different effects of how monetary policy affects income inequality has been stressed in e.g., in \citet{Gornemann2012}.